dwyl/flutter-phoenix-channels-demo/README.md

 ## 1. Creating a room in `Phoenix`

+In `Phoenix`,
-Let's start by creating a
+let's start by creating a
-channel/room for users to join in the backend.
+channel/room for users to join in.

 For this,
 inside the `backend` directory,